MicrosoftDocs/azure-docs/articles/app-service-mobile/app-service-mobile-cordova-get-started-push.md

 [!INCLUDE [app-service-mobile-apns-configure-push](../../includes/app-service-mobile-apns-configure-push.md)]

 #### Verify that your App ID matches your Cordova app
-If the App ID you created in your Apple Developer Account already matches the ID of the widget element in the config.xml file, you can skip this step.
+If the App ID that you created in your Apple Developer Account already matches the ID of the widget element in the config.xml file, you can skip this step.
 However, if the IDs don't match, take the following steps:

 1. Delete the platforms folder from your project.